 Time to take a deep breath and make the steep climb up Dean Street to Grey Street to admire the Regency architecture that many believe rivals Bath in its beauty.
 A few minutes’ walk away is the glass covered Grainger Market, home to a diverse range of shops, cafes and street food outlets, including Marks and Spencer’s Original Penny Bazaar, the world’s smallest M&S store.
 Finish the day off on a Michelin-starred high at House of Tides on Newcastle Quayside, where chef Kenny Atkinson – a familiar face on the BBC’s Saturday Morning Kitchen and The Great British Menu – works his culinary magic.

 Quay Ingredient on Queen Street just off Newcastle Quayside serves delicious cooked breakfasts from 8am until late morning, including a full English, pancakes and cured bacon stotties

-Start the day off with a cooked English breakfast, homemade waffles or salmon and poached eggs, at Violets on The Side in Newcastle – owned and run by Michelin-starred chef Kenny Atkinson’s wife, Abbie.
+Start the day off with breakfast at Olive & Bean on Clayton Street.
+Here you can choose from cooked breakfasts, waffles, breakfast burritos and bowls of goodness, many of which are or can be made gluten-free, vegetarian or vegan.
 Refreshed and replete, it’s time to visit the impressive Norman fortress which gave Newcastle its name.
 Find out all about the history of this great city, and get a birds’ eye view from the turrets of the surrounding urban landscape and the River Tyne.

 Newcastle is home to some of the UK’s finest museums and art galleries: the unique Centre for Life, where visitors are encouraged to explore, get stuck in and have fun across a variety of zones; the Discovery Museum telling the story of the region’s maritime, scientific and technological history; and the Great North Museum: Hancock, focusing on natural history and boasting an impressive planetarium.
 Or if art is more to your taste, head for either the Laing whose highlights include works by Thomas Bewick, John Martin and Paul Gaugin, or the Hatton, embracing pieces from Francis Bacon to Eduardo Paolozzi and what is said to be German artist Kurt Schwitters best work, the Merz Barn Wall collage.